openstack/nova/doc/source/reference/stable-api.rst

 Nova v2 API + Extensions
 ************************

-Nova use to have v2 API.
+Nova used to have v2 API.
 In v2 API, there was a concept called 'extension'.
 An operator can use it to enable/disable part of Nova REST API based on requirements.
 An end user may query the '/extensions' API to discover what *API functionality* is supported by the Nova deployment.